Country singer Maren Morris uses Tucker Carlson insult to raise $100K for trans youth

 NASHVILLE, Tenn.
 (WKRN) – Just days after being insulted on television by Fox News host Tucker Carlson, country music star Maren Morris has managed to turn the insult into some big bucks for transgender organizations.

-The clash began after Morris criticized commentsmade by country singer Jason Aldean’s wife, Brittany Kerr Aldean, regarding gender-affirming care for trans children.
+The clash began after Morris criticized critical comments that were made by country singer Jason Aldean’s wife, Brittany Kerr Aldean, regarding gender-affirming care for trans children.

-Days after his wife’s comments, the country singer was dropped by his longtime PR firm, although the firm declined to specify why Aldean was dropped.
+Days after his wife’s comments, the country singer was dropped by his longtime PR firm based in Nashville, although the firm declined to specify why Aldean was dropped.

 While discussing the exchange on his television show “Tucker Carlson Tonight,” the Fox News host labeled Morris as a “lunatic country music person.”